PokemonHacker1337/HackedFlashGames/README.md

 Exit Path 2 (possibly final):
 Infinite overFlow, infinite midair jumps, invincibility (including from falling down pits.
 Reset the level if you fall down a pit and cannot find yourself).

+Fireboy and Watergirl 1 (Forest Temple)
+Invincible to all hazards, can jump in midair.

 Fishing Girl:
 All shops are free, start with all lures.